Project Dinos II: Redshift evolution of dark and luminous matter density profiles in strong-lensing elliptical galaxies across $0.1 < z < 0.9$: Discussion

 \subsection{Implications on time-delay cosmography}

 In our models with varying $H_0$ (67, 70, and 73 km s$^{-1}$ Mpc$^{-1}$; see Table~\ref{tab:posteriors}), we find that our results are self-consistent and robust against an assumed cosmology (specifically, with $H_0$).
-This is expected, as our analysis should only depend on the ratio of cosmological distances.
-Therefore, this also means that our results can be used independently of cosmology, and can be applied to lensed cosmography discussions without systematic bias.
+This is expected, as our analysis should only depend on the ratio of cosmological distances. \txr{Additionally, as our mass-concentration relation assumption is only significantly affected by $\sigma_8$ and $w_0$ \citep[e.g.,][]{lopez-cano2022}, this also means that our results can be used independently of $H_0$}, and can be applied to lensed cosmography discussions without systematic bias.
 Of course, this also means that our implications on galaxy evolution (Section~\ref{subsec:gal_evo}), IMF (Section~\ref{subsec:imf}), and velocity dispersion (Section~\ref{subsec:vd_implications}) remain robust against our choice of $H_0$.

-From Table~\ref{tab:posteriors}, we find our $\overline{\eta}$ posterior to be $\overline{\eta} \leq 9.4 \times 10^{-3}$ for our baseline model, and $\overline{\eta} \leq 8.1 \times 10^{-3}$ for our SLACS-only model.
-In comparison to \citet{shajib2021} which finds that $\exp(\mu_{\log(\eta)}) \leq 1.7\times 10^{-2}$ on an SLACS lens sample, our results are not only in agreement with \citet{shajib2021}, but also provides tighter upper bounds on the stellar mass-to-light ratio gradient.
-We also find that our stellar orbits are generally isotropic, with no evidence of departure from isotropy.
+From Table~\ref{tab:posteriors}, we find our $\overline{\eta}$ posterior to be $\overline{\eta} \leq 5 \times 10^{-5}$ for our baseline model, and $\overline{\eta} \leq 1.3 \times 10^{-4}$ for our SLACS-only model.
+In comparison to \citet{shajib2021} which finds that $\exp(\mu_{\log(\eta)}) \leq 1.7\times 10^{-2}$ on an SLACS lens sample, our results are not only in agreement with \citet{shajib2021}, but also provides tighter upper bounds on the stellar mass-to-light ratio gradient \txr{and stronger evidence for a negligible stellar mass-to-light ratio gradient at the population level}.
+We also find that our stellar orbits are generally isotropic, with no evidence of a departure from isotropy.

-From Figure~\ref{fig:gamma_both}, while our $\gamma_{\rm in}$ distribution across $z \sim [0.1, 0.9]$ is consistent with the NFW profile at the $2 \sigma$ level, results indicate an overall steeper inner slope at $z < 0.56$.
-As the lensed quasars used by the TDCOSMO collaboration are at centred at approximately $z_{\rm l} \sim 0.5$, this sample can be seen as broadly consistent (within 1 to 2$\sigma$) with using an NFW profile.
+\txr{From Figure~\ref{fig:gamma_both}, while our $\gamma_{\rm in}$ distribution at $z \leq 0.49$ is consistent with a NFW profile at the $2 \sigma$ level, results indicate an significantly shallower inner slope at higher redshifts.
+At the $3 \sigma$ level, the redshift range where $\gamma_{\rm in} \approx 1$ expands to $z \leq 0.83$.} As the lensed quasars used by the TDCOSMO collaboration are at centred at approximately $z_{\rm l} \sim 0.5$, this sample can be seen as broadly consistent (within 1 to \txr{3}$\sigma$) with using an NFW profile.

 We find that the power-law profile remains a robust method of modelling the total surface density profile for our sample of galaxies.
 From our averaged profile, for a generous radius range of expected lensed image locations ($0.25 R_{\rm E}$ to $4 R_{\rm E}$), our total mass posterior profile is in excellent agreement with a power-law (Figure~\ref{fig:representative}, green shaded region and purple line).